JDi-Coding/JDi-Coding/README.md

 - 👋 Hi, I’m @drunksa1nt
-- 👀 I’m interested in new technologies
+- 👀 I’m interested in new technologies such as A.I and Augmented Reality
 - 🌱 I’m currently learning multiple Programming languages

 <!---